The House Tuesday passed a bill that would make permanent the ban on taxing Internet access.

 A temporary ban has been regularly renewed since it was first adopted in 1998, but this bill would make that ban permanent.
 As currently constituted, it would also remove the grandfathering of ISP taxes on a handful of states, though that could change in a Senate version or conference between the two bills.

 The passage of H.R.
-3086, the Permanent Internet Tax Freedom Act (ITFA), came on a voice vote without the representatives having to record their votes.
+3086, the Permanent Internet Tax Freedom Act (ITFA), came on a voice vote without the reps. having to record their votes.
 But that easy passage belied some of the strong opposition to the bill in floor speeches before the vote, particularly from representatives of grandfathered states.
 Arguments for the permanent moratorium included that it was saving consumers from discriminatory taxes that could disproportionately affect the poor and discourage broadband use.
 Arguments against included that it was preempting states' rights to determine the best way to raise money and to "fill the potholes and clean the streets."

 The Internet Tax Freedom Act has been extended three times since 1998.
 It is currently scheduled to expire Nov.
 1, 2014.

 "We applaud Chairman Goodlatte, Congresswoman Eshoo, and the House of Representatives on today’s strong, bipartisan approval of the Permanent Internet Tax Freedom Act (HR.
-3086)," said National Cable & Telecommunications Association president Michael Powell.
+3086)," said National Cable & Telecommunications Association President Michael Powell.
 "With the current ITFA tax moratorium expiring Nov.
-1, a failure to extend before Congress recesses in September will risk driving up the cost of Internet connectivity for tens of millions of American consumers and businesses."
+1, a failure to extend before Congress recesses in September will risk driving up the cost of Internet connectivity for tens of millions of American consumers and businesses.

 “Keeping Internet access free from state and local taxes has been a fundamental principle since the Internet was introduced to American consumers," he said.
 "Reversing this course which has sparked such tremendous economic growth and numerous other benefits would be a tragic mistake.
 We urge the Senate to quickly take up and pass in July this important, bipartisan legislation so that American consumers and businesses will continue to be protected from any additional taxes and fees that could raise the price of Internet access and slow the rapid adoption of broadband services.”